avramandrei/UPB-FinCausal-2020-Task-1/README.md

 ## Installation

 Make sure you have Python3 and PyTorch installed.
-Install the dependencies via pip:
+Then, install the dependencies via pip:

 ```
 pip install -r requirements.txt